ionide/FsAutoComplete/README.md

 ## Required software

 FsAutoComplete can run on .NET/mono or .NET Core.
-We highly recommend using .Net Core version of FSAC as we plan to remove "full framework" version soon - [read more](https://github.com/fsharp/FsAutoComplete/issues/506)
+We highly recommend using .Net Core version of FSAC as we plan to remove the "full framework" version soon - [read more](https://github.com/fsharp/FsAutoComplete/issues/506)

 ### FSAC .NET Core